 Consider the following scenario: You and your family are enjoyed an impromptu swim in a protected cove.
 After the early morning dip, you notice your young niece whose lips look slightly blue.
 She is huddled in a towel and still wearing a rash guard over her swimsuit.
 A breeze has picked up, and her hair is wet.
 You ask her if she's warm enough, and she just shrugs her shoulders.
 You mention that she might be warmer if she changes out of her wet items.
 "Yeah, I tried," she mumbles, "but I couldn't get them over my head."

 Mild hypothermia is marked by shivering and a group of symptoms that can collectively be referred to as "the umbles."
 These include fumbling, mumbling and grumbling, which characterize a combination of lethargy, apathy and a decline in motor function.
 Fine motor skills are the first to go, and tasks like zipping up a jacket or tying shoes become difficult.
 The patient may neglect to take steps to minimize further heat loss, such as removing a wet swimsuit.
-Hypothermia is particularly problematic at sea because of the way it can subtly steal one's ability to think clearly and make good decisions.
+Although it's often thought of as a cold water boating risk, hypothermia is particularly problematic at sea, even in warm weather, because of the way it can subtly steal one's ability to think clearly and make good decisions.

 To successfully prevent or treat hypothermia, attention should be given to each of the four mechanisms of heat transfer:

 In addition to managing heat loss, it is a good idea to promote heat generation.
 Encourage the patient to eat and, if she is able, perform light exercise.
 Sweet foods in particular offer calories the body can use quickly.
 Out of concern for maintaining an airway, give a patient food only if she is able to eat it without assistance.